Tyler Heineman

-Tyler Andrew Heineman (born June 19, 1991) is an American professional baseball catcher in the Pittsburgh Pirates organization.
+Tyler Andrew Heineman (born June 19, 1991) is an American professional baseball catcher for the Toronto Blue Jays of Major League Baseball (MLB).
 He played college baseball for the UCLA Bruins.
 The Houston Astros selected Heineman in the eighth round of the 2012 MLB draft.
-He previously played in MLB for the Miami Marlins, San Francisco Giants, Toronto Blue Jays and Pittsburgh Pirates.
+He has previously played in MLB for the Miami Marlins, San Francisco Giants, Pittsburgh Pirates, and Boston Red Sox.

-High school and college
+Amateur career

 Heineman attended the Windward School in Los Angeles.
 There, he played for the school's baseball team.
 He batted .490 as a sophomore (2007), batted .619 as a junior (2008; establishing the Windward School single-season batting average record), and batted .487 and earned first-team All-California Interscholastic Federation Division IV honors as a senior (2009) in addition to Delphic League MVP honors.

 Lightly recruited by college baseball programs, Heineman did not receive any scholarship offers.
-He enrolled at the University of California, Los Angeles (UCLA), where he made the baseball team as a walk-on.
+He enrolled at the University of California, Los Angeles (UCLA), where he made the UCLA Bruins baseball team as a walk-on.
 He played sparingly as a freshman and sophomore, receiving eight at bats as a freshman, and batting .261 in 23 games as a sophomore.
 Heineman became the Bruins' starting catcher his junior year after starting catcher Steve Rodriguez and recruit Austin Hedges signed professional contracts.
 He was named All-Pac-12 Conference and a semifinalist for the Johnny Bench Award, given annually to college baseball's best catcher.

+In summer 2011, Heineman played summer league baseball for the Wisconsin Woodchucks of the Northwoods League.

 Career

 Houston Astros

 The Houston Astros selected Heineman in the eighth round of the 2012 MLB draft.
-He played for the Tri-City ValleyCats of the Class A-Short Season New York–Penn League after signing, and his .358 batting average led the league, while he ranked second in the league in OBP (.452) and OPS (.882).
+He played for the Tri-City ValleyCats of the Low–A New York–Penn League after signing, and his .358 batting average led the league, while he ranked second in the league in OBP (.452) and OPS (.882).
 He was a mid-season All Star, and an MiLB Organization All Star.

-He played for the Lancaster JetHawks of the Class A-Advanced California League in 2013, and the Corpus Christi Hooks of the Class AA Texas League in 2014.
+He played for the Lancaster JetHawks of the High–A California League in 2013, and the Corpus Christi Hooks of the Double–A Texas League in 2014.
 After the 2014 regular season, the Astros assigned Heineman to the Salt River Rafters of the Arizona Fall League.

-Heineman began the 2015 season with Corpus Christi, and received a midseason promotion to the Fresno Grizzlies of the Class AAA Pacific Coast League.
+Heineman began the 2015 season with Corpus Christi, and received a midseason promotion to the Fresno Grizzlies of the Triple–A Pacific Coast League.
 He finished 2015 with a .285 batting average, three home runs, and 30 runs batted in.
 Heineman also spent 2016 with Fresno, where he batted .259 with three home runs and 14 RBIs.